Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-beta/readme.md

 Deletes a rule at the specified priority.
 */
 await gapi.client.compute.regionSecurityPolicies.removeRule({ project: "project", region: "region", securityPolicy: "securityPolicy",  });

 /*
-Sets the labels on a security policy.
-To learn more about labels, read the Labeling Resources documentation.
-*/
-await gapi.client.compute.regionSecurityPolicies.setLabels({ project: "project", region: "region", resource: "resource",  });

-/*
 Deletes the specified SslCertificate resource in the region.